leohanq/FindTheCelebrity/README.txt

 # Prerequisites

  * Installation of Java 8 (JDK) or higher
- * Installation of Maven 2.14.X or higher
+ * Installation of Gradle 2.14.X or higher
  * Installation of Supported version of the Eclipse Tool as an IDE or any other you preffer